barnone/SevenUpLive/README.md

 Installing SevenUpLive

 1. You MUST have Live 8.2.2+ and Max For Live (MAX ver 5.1.8+) to run SevenUp 2.0.5 and greater.
-2.0.5 is compatible with MAX6 now as well.
+2.0.5 is compatible with MAX6+ now as well.
+(32 bit versions only at the moment due to zeroconf plugin 32bit only) TODO: need 64 bit version

 2. Copy all jar files in the ./supporting folder into your MAX Java classpath.
 The easiest way to do this is to copy them directly into the MAX distribution.